SLR Consulting

 SLR Consulting is a privately owned international sustainability consultancy with offices in Europe, North America, South America, Australasia, and Africa.
-In 2019, it reported revenues of £150.8 million.
-Its purpose is ‘Making Sustainability Happen’, which it achieves through its global team of expert advisors and technicians, who partner with clients to tackle some of the world’s most complex sustainability challenges.
+In 2025, it reported revenues of £99.7 million.
+It states its purpose is ‘Making Sustainability Happen’, which it achieves through its global team of advisors and technicians, who partner with clients to tackle sustainability challenges.

-Its ultimate owner is Solar Holdings Topco Limited.
+The company operates more than 140 offices and employs over 5,000 staff across six continents.
+Its ultimate owner is Ares Management.